 $ sudo apt install python3-pyqt6

-After the PyQt6 installation is finished, we can start a Python interactive session and import the library as shown below to test your installation:
+After the PyQt6 installation is finished, we can verify everything is working correctly by starting a Python interactive session and importing the library:

 >>> import PyQt6